 Hong Kong Airlines has two types of business class seats aboard its fleet of five A350-900s.
 One aircraft currently has reverse herringbone seats while four others, including mine, offer a staggered business class seat.
 Both types of seats offer direct aisle access to each customer and both cabins include 33 seats.
 The “older” seats on my flight are outfitted in red fabric with Chiense characters.

-Note, the staggered 1-2-1 configuration offer more private seats in odd-numbered rows and “honeymoon” seats in even-numbered rows.
+Note, the staggered 1-2-1 configuration offer more private seats in even-numbered rows and “honeymoon” seats in odd-numbered rows.

 I ended up with a bulkhead window seat in row 12: